Deepwalker/trafaret/README.rst

 In derrived classes you need to implement `_check` or `_check_val` methods. `_check_val` must return value, `_check` must return `None` on success.

-You can implement `converter` method, if you want to convert value somehow, but want to make free for developer to apply his own converters to raw data.
+You can implement `converter` method if you want to convert value somehow, but want to make free for developer to apply his own converters to raw data.
+This used to return strings instead of `Match` object in `String` trafaret.

 Type
 ----